mattrussi/gitlab-com-runbooks/docs/mimir/README.md

 These include some guidelines around sizing for various components in Mimir.

-Keep in mind that at GitLab we have some incredible high cardinality metrics, and while these numbers serve as good guidelines we often require more resources than recommended.
+Keep in mind that at GitLab we have some incredibly high cardinality metrics, and while these numbers serve as good guidelines we often require more resources than recommended.

 <!-- ## Availability -->